below/HelloSilicon/README.md

 ## Chapter 13

-This chapter is still in the works on a seperate [branch](https://github.com/below/HelloSilicon/tree/Chapter_13).
+This chapter is still in the works; it compiles, but the output is wrong.
 There is one [issue](https://github.com/below/HelloSilicon/issues/15) I'd like to fix

 ## Chapter 14